crowdfavorite-mirrors/wp-yet-another-related-posts-plugin/readme.txt

 If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
 Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
 Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
 Thanks!

 == Changelog ==

+= 4.0.5 =
+* [Bugfix](https://wordpress.org/support/topic/bug-in-upgrading-from-yarp-3_5_2b2): Some upgrade code would try to access the global $yarpp before it was properly initialized
+* Added experimental graph data method to the YARPP table cache class

 = 4.0.4 =
 * [Bugfix](https://wordpress.org/support/topic/yarp-403-breaks-paginated-posts): 4.0.3 broke some paginated post displays